 - Difficultly wearing contact lenses.

-Excessive tearing from “dry eyes” sounds illogical, but if the tears responsible for maintenance lubrication do not keep the eye wet enough, the eye becomes irritated.
-When the eye is irritated, the lacrimal gland produces a large volume of tears that overwhelm the tear drainage system.
+Excessive tearing from “dry eyes” sounds illogical.
+When the tears responsible for maintenance lubrication do not keep the eye wet enough.
+Then, the eye becomes irritated.
+When the eye is irritated.
+The lacrimal gland produces a large volume of tears.
+As a result, it will overwhelm the tear drainage system.
 These excess tears then overflow from your eye.
-Dry eye is often caused by the normal decrease in tear production as we age.
-Although dry eye can occur in both men and women at any age, women are most often affected.
+Dry eye is often caused by the normal decrease in tear production as we age. dry eye can occur in both men and women at any age for the most part.
+Given these points, women are most often affected.
 This is especially true after menopause.